ple1n/nsproxy/Readme.md

 and it enters a shell which is proxied as instructed.

-for **flatpak** apps you can always run "flatpak run <name>" inside a shell like above. at least by the time I'm writing this, flatpak does not run the app through another process outside the namespace.....
+for **flatpak** apps you can always run "flatpak run com.someapp" inside a shell like above. at least by the time I'm writing this, flatpak does not run the app through another process outside the namespace.....

 ## more